ultralytics/ultralytics/docs/en/reference/engine/predictor.md

 ---
-description: Learn about Ultralytics BasePredictor, an essential component of our engine that serves as the foundation for all prediction operations.
+description: Discover how to use the Base Predictor class in the Ultralytics YOLO engine for efficient image and video inference.
-keywords: Ultralytics, BasePredictor, YOLO, prediction, engine
+keywords: Ultralytics, YOLO, Base Predictor, image inference, video inference, machine learning, Python
 ---

 # Reference for `ultralytics/engine/predictor.py`